txtx/surfpool/crates/bench/README.md

 - No runloop dependency for accurate baseline measurements
 - Same sample/warmup/measurement configuration for consistency

+## CI vs Local Execution

+**In CI:** Only component benchmarks run (deserialization, serialization, clone overhead).
+These complete quickly (~1 minute total) and don't depend on the runloop.

+**Locally:** All benchmarks including send_transaction are available for detailed performance analysis.

 ## Known Limitations

-The `send_transaction` benchmarks depend on proper runloop operation.
-If the runloop gets stuck or unresponsive, benchmarks may take longer but will eventually complete or timeout.
+The `send_transaction` benchmarks are skipped in CI because the runloop has limited throughput for concurrent transaction processing.
+When running locally, these benchmarks measure real-world `send_transaction` performance but may take several minutes to complete due to runloop processing constraints.